-Have you ever consider becoming a phlebotomist, a medical professional who is in charge of collecting, preparing, and transporting blood samples for diagnostic tests?
+Have you ever considered becoming a phlebotomist, a medical professional who is in charge of collecting, preparing, and transporting blood samples for diagnostic tests?

 If you have, now is the perfect time to start your education towards this rewarding yet demanding career field.

-What makes this profession attractive among younger generations is that upon graduation from a phlebotomy program they can work in a variety of settings including doctor’s office, private and government hospitals, clinical laboratories, insurance companies, blood banks, and community service centers.
+What makes this profession attractive among younger generations is that upon graduation from a phlebotomy program, they can work in a variety of settings, including doctors’ offices, private and government hospitals, clinical laboratories, insurance companies, blood banks, and community service centers.

 We decided to provide you with the necessary data that you might find useful when doing your research on possible educational programs, job prospects, and salaries of phlebotomists in Idaho.